15th Annual Dewain Barber National Tournament of Middle School State Champions

 During the State Qualifier for the Barber

-The representative must be enrolled in a curriculum approved by the state for grades 6-8.
+The representative must be enrolled in a curriculum approved by the state in grades 6-8.
 During or prior to the qualifier, the representative may also be enrolled either part-time or full-time at a school for grades 9 or above.
-The representative must be a resident of the state the representative will represent.
+The representative must be a resident of the state the player will represent.
 Each state may determine who is a state resident—but only of that state.
 Consequently, if a player were to be considered a resident by multiple states (say, both by the state in which the player maintains a home address, and by a different state in which the player attends school [day or boarding]), then the player would be eligible to represent multiple states and could compete in multiple states’ qualifying events; however, note below that a player may not represent multiple states.

 During the Barber

 A player may not represent multiple states—neither in the same national invitational for state champions, nor in multiple national invitationals for state champions.
-A player may represent only 1 state and may play in only 1 of the simultaneous national invitationals for state champions.
+A player may represent only one state and may play in only one of the simultaneous national invitationals for state champions.
 Proof of eligibility is the responsibility of the representative and of the state certifying the representative.
 The representative must have a current US Chess membership.

 After the Barber